bradharms/xwintog/README.md

   of keys, or another gesture.
 However, it can theoretically be used anywhere else, too.

-- The configuration file is just a normal bash file.
-You can create and set variables, perform logic, etc. and it will be invoked every time xwintog is called.
-The only requirement for it is that the variables `WINDOW` and `COMMAND` get set before it ends.

 - Read the man page on `xdotool search` and then use [xprop](https://linux.die.net/man/1/xprop) or [xwininfo](https://linux.die.net/man/1/xwininfo) to figure out which window